pallets/flask/docs/tutorial/database.rst

 database server and is built-in to Python.
 However, if concurrent requests try to write to the database at the same time, they will slow down as each write happens sequentially.
 Small applications won't notice this.
-Once you become big, you may want to switch to a different database.
+Once it becomes big, you may want to switch to a different database.

 The tutorial doesn't go into detail about SQL.
 If you are not familiar